Globalbot2023/Terms-of-service/README.md

 We Don't Ask You Any Kind Of Thing Which Is Related To Your Security

-There Is No Premium Of Musico So Don't Fall In Scam Of Paying Unnecessary Bucks
+There Is No Premium Of Global Bot So Don't Fall In Scam Of Paying Unnecessary Bucks